HLR/DomiKnowS/docs/OVERVIEW_USER.md

 - `regr.graph.DataNode`

 One of the advantages of the framework is to do global inference over local predictions (made by learners or read by sensors).
-The user can invoke inference from `DataNode` by `DataNode.inferILPResults()` and augument the attributes with the best combination of local predictions (configuration) that satisfies all the explicit constraints, as well as those implied by the relations.
+The user can invoke inference from `DataNode` by `DataNode.inferILPResults()` and augment the attributes with the best combination of local predictions (configuration) that satisfies all the explicit constraints, as well as those implied by the relations.